soseen/credit-card-form/README.md

 ## General Info

-Application allows user to create his own librabry of his favorite Youtube and Vimeo videos
+Application allows user to create his own credit card design

 ## How to use